 You’re probably asking yourself… what are Krofne?
 They are round Croatian doughnuts of sorts and a must-try food of the Balkans.
 Krafne are round like doughnuts as you know them, but without a hole in the middle as you might find with American or Australian style doughnuts.

-These Croatian doughnuts are light and airy and are traditionally filled with a yummy center of apricot jam, but these days, krofne are also being filled with chocolate, vanilla custard and numerous types of jams.
+These Croatian doughnuts are light and airy and are traditionally filled with a yummy center of apricot jam, but these days, krofne is also filled with chocolate, vanilla custard, and numerous types of jams.

-In my part of Croatia, Slavonia, we don’t fill the krofne, but, instead, we put a dollop of jam on the top of every doughnut.
-Either way, they are fabulous and believe me, you are going to love and thoroughly enjoy them.
+In my part of Croatia, Slavonia, we don’t fill the krofne, but instead, we put a dollop of jam on the top of every doughnut.
+Either way, they are fabulous, and believe me, you will love and thoroughly enjoy them.

 Depending on which part of Croatia you are from you can also see them being spelled as ‘Krafne’ – but no matter how you spell them, they are made as follows:

 No Croatian Kitchen is complete without a krofne recipe.
 This is a simple and delicious one for you to try.
 We bet it's just like your Mama or Baka used to make.

 - 500 g all-purpose flour (3 1/2 cups)

 - 1 7g pack of dried yeast (2 1/4 teaspoons)